Efraín Juárez: Vancouver Whitecaps FC

-New York City FC assistant manager

-On 10 March 2020, it is reported that Efraín Juárez joined as a technical assistant for the New York City FC of the Major League Soccer.

 International career

 On 28 June 2009, Juárez made his first international cap with the senior national team against Guatemala.
-Juárez played a part of the team that won the 2009 CONCACAF Gold Cup.
+He played a part of the team that won the 2009 CONCACAF Gold Cup.
 In the Gold Cup, he mainly played at right back.
 He started and completed all games played in the competition.
 Thanks to his great performance, he quickly gained a spot on the national team.
 Juárez scored for Mexico against Costa Rica during a penalty shootout.

 On 11 June 2010, Juárez became the first player to be booked at the 2010 World Cup in Mexico's opening match against South Africa.
 He also played in Mexico's 2–0 victory over France on 17 June, when he was replaced by Javier Hernández on 55 minutes, who later himself went on to score.

 On 22 September 2010, it was announced that Juárez and Mexico teammate Carlos Vela were banned from international duty for six months for their involvement in a party in Monterrey following a game with Colombia two weeks earlier.

-Juárez scored his first goal for the national team in the 5–0 win against El Salvador in the opening match of the 2011 CONCACAF Gold Cup on 5 June.
+Juárez scored his first national team goal in the 5–0 win against El Salvador in the opening match of the 2011 CONCACAF Gold Cup on 5 June.

+Managerial career

+Early career

+Following his retirement as a footballer, Juárez assumed the role of technical assistant within the staff of Ronny Deila.
+He held this position at New York City FC, Standard Liège and Club Brugge.

+Atlético Nacional

+On 28 August 2024, Colombian club Atlético Nacional announced Juárez as their new head coach.
+His appointment was poorly received by local fans and media, who criticized the lack of experience of the foreign coach.

+On 17 November, during the Copa Colombia semifinal match against Independiente Medellín, Juárez was celebrating his team's victory after the full-time whistle when he was shown a red card and promptly escorted out of the stadium by Medellín police and stadium officials.
+The Colombian Football Federation announced that Juárez would be banned from all Colombian stadiums for three years and fined 26 million Colombian pesos for his "provocative" celebrations.
+On 27 December, the sanction was revoked.

+On 15 December, Juárez won his first title as manager when Atlético Nacional was crowned champion of the Copa Colombia.
+A week later, he led Atlético Nacional to its 18th league title, making him one of only three managers to achieve the double in Colombian football.

+On 14 January 2025, Juárez stepped down from his position due to disagreements with the club's management.

+UNAM

+On 2 March 2025, Juárez became the head coach of his boyhood club Universidad Nacional.
+On 30 September, Juárez was handed a two-game ban after an altercation with a match official.